algolia/magento/_src/m2-technical-troubleshooting.md

 <div class="alert alert-warning">
     <i class="fa fa-exclamation-triangle"></i>
     If any of those points remains blurry, we invite you to read the documentation again.
-If you don’t understand anything from previously mentioned documentation pages, please feel free to <a target="_blank" href="https://github.com/algolia/magento/issues/new">let us know about it</a>.
-We will improve the documentation.
+If there is still anything not clear for you, please feel free to <a target="_blank" href="https://github.com/algolia/magento/issues/new">let us know about it</a>.
+We will be happy to improve the documentation.
 </div>

 ## Remaining issues ##

-Despite all that help, if you still have issues, it can be:
+If you still experience issues, it can be:

 - Products that you can see on your back-office, but doesn’t show up on the frontend
 - Prices, images or other attributes which don’t seem to be updated